 When high-growth companies have several siloed applications, there are many business challenges that arise.
 These challenges can become so severe, that they can cripple growth.
 Here is a summary of the five main issues that can hinder your growth if you run a business with disparate business software systems:

 Wasted Employee Productivity: When your company is in growth mode, every employee must be operating at optimal productivity.
-If your employees are bogged down with inefficient and disjointed processes, it increases errors and takes time away from their more important core duties.
-Important processes such as order processing, invoicing, expense approvals, and fulfilment, to name a few, can take a lot longer to get completed, and are often erroneous.
+If your employees are bogged down with inefficient and disjointed processes, it takes time away from their more important core duties.
+Important processes such as order processing, invoicing, expense approvals, and fulfilment can take a lot longer to get completed, and are often erroneous.
 For instance, your employees may be spending hours manually re-entering order information into the accounting and invoicing system, while other employees pull that same information from your CRM system for their order fulfilment processes and to calculate sales commissions.
 If any orders are cancelled in the meantime, your employees have to sift through mounds of data to reconcile this information again.
-Such labor-intensive and manual tasks reduce the agility that your company needs to grow.
+Such labour-intensive and manual tasks reduce the agility that your company needs to grow.